nattym247/nattym247/README.md

 - 👋 Hi, I’m @nattym247
 - 👀 I’m interested in Gaming.
-Creating games and am really ingudged into anime. :D
+Creating games and am really indulged into anime. :D
 - 🌱 I’m currently learning game development at University.
 - 📫 How to reach me Email: nmeressie@gmail